APNIC-Labs/draft-kskroll-sentinel/README.md

    impact will be (and report this back to Alice).

    Geoff sets an authoritative DNS server for example.com, and also a webserver (www.example.com).
-He adds 3 AAAA records to example.com:
+He adds three address records to example.com:

       invalid.example.com.
 IN AAAA 2001:db8::1

       kskroll-sentinel-is-ta-02323.example.com.
 IN AAAA 2001:db8::1

       kskroll-sentinel-not-ta-02323.example.com.
 IN AAAA 2001:db8::1

-   Note that the use of "example.com" names and the addresses here are examples.
-In a real deployment, the domain names need to be under control of the researcher, and the addresses much be real, reachable addresses.

    Note that the use of "example.com" names and the addresses here are examples.
 In a real deployment, the domain names need to be under